What is an employer 401(k) match?

 By setting your annual contribution to the ceiling of your employer’s matching contribution, as shown in our examples, your annual contribution becomes 50% to 80% larger than if you had only your individual contribution.

-In 2018, the average employee contribution to maximize employer match was 7.4% of their annual pay, according to Vanguard data.
-Your plan rules will dictate the actual contribution percentage to maximize your employer match so contact your plan administrator for more details.
+In 2022, the average employee contribution to maximize employer match was 6.8% of their annual pay, according to Vanguard data.
+Your plan rules will dictate the actual contribution percentage to maximize your employer match so refer to your Summary Plan Description or contact your plan administrator for more details.

 Employer matching contribution formulas